Solr vs. Elasticsearch vs. Sphinx: Best Open Source Search Platform Comparison

 4. Data visualization

-Banana is a visualization tool (a fork of Kibana) that works for Solr and allows admins to monitor events and log in the dashboard on the fly.
+Banana is a visualization tool (a fork of Kibana) that works for Solr and allows admins to monitor events and log in to the dashboard on the fly.

 For example, in banking, managers will be able to retrieve information about failed transactions and find out the reason for each issue almost “on the fly”, immensely reducing manual work.
 This can reduce the manual search on logs, as well.